 If you do this hike from April to December on weekends, I recommend you also book a guided tour of the art installations in nature at Opera Bosco, an open-air museum just outside Calcata.

-TIP: We can help you arrange this hike as a day tour from Rome that includes a visit to the artists’ village of Calcata, the museum of art in nature Opera Bosco, and a meal with organic local products at a nearby agriturismo.
-Get in touch to request more info!
+MIND: We can help you arrange this hike as a day tour from Rome that includes a visit to the artists’ village of Calcata, the museum of art in nature Opera Bosco, and a meal with organic local products at a nearby agriturismo.
+Send us an email here.

 2 Hike near Rome from the Necropolis of Cerveteri to the 5 waterfalls of Castel Giuliano